 You can change this.
-Ask your loved one what she wants to do to celebrate.
+Ask your loved one what they want to do to celebrate.
 Suggest a quiet movie, dinner, or a simple small gathering.
-Make that extra effort to help your loved one connect with others and not isolate herself because she is afraid of relapsing.
+Make that extra effort to help your loved one connect with others and not isolate for fear of relapsing.

 Recovery is more than just abstaining from drinking or using drugs.
-It requires your loved one to make serious changes in her life and routines, and reevaluate the people with whom she associates.
+It requires your loved one to make serious changes in their life and routines, and reevaluate the people with whom they associate.
 While this varies from person to person, everyone in your family and immediate circle must also be willing to make some changes, too.
-This includes avoiding triggers associated with her addiction, which can include certain people, smells, places, and events.
+This includes avoiding triggers associated with your loved one’s addiction, which can include certain people, smells, places, and events.

 More Ways to Help

-Withhold all expectations: Extend an invitation to your loved one but don’t be surprised if she doesn’t attend or only stays for a little while.
+Withhold all expectations: Extend an invitation to your loved one but don’t be surprised if they do not attend or stay only for a little while.
 Being with others this time of year is an overwhelming experience that can compromise the recovery process.
-Ask your loved one what she thinks about attending your gathering and respect and support whatever decision she makes.
+Ask your loved one what they think about attending your gathering, and respect and support whatever decision they make.

 Address the elephant in the room: There is often a stigma that comes along with addiction and recovery.
 Propose a time during or right before a holiday celebration where you can have a heart-to-heart conversation with your loved one about the addiction.
-There is a chance that she is waiting for you to make that first move.
 This can open the lines of communication.

-Prepare for the celebration together: Be ready to offer alternatives at your celebration, including mocktails, or avoid having non-alcoholic drinks altogether.
+Prepare for the celebration together: Be ready to offer alternatives at your celebration, including mocktails, or avoid serving alcohol altogether.
 Plan a coffee or hot chocolate bar, plenty of finger foods, and other items to keep your loved one’s hands busy.
 This would also be a good time to ask for help cooking in the kitchen.

 Stay clean yourself: Join your loved one by staying sober.
-This way, she won’t feel alone, and you can hold each another accountable.
-This can avoid awkward situations and makes saying “no” to a drink a little less uncomfortable.
+This way, they won’t feel alone, and you can hold each another accountable.
+This can make saying “no” to a drink a little less uncomfortable.

 Coping with the Holiday Blues

 All of these changes, stresses, and expectations can often bring about bouts of loneliness and sadness for those in recovery.
-As a supporter, you can help by making sure your family member or friend doesn’t isolate herself.
-Even small outings can help keep her spirits up.
+As a supporter, you can help by making sure your family member or friend doesn’t isolate themselves.
+Even small outings can help keep their spirits up.
 Finally, make sure to keep the lines of communication open in case any problems or situations arise.